Summarise this article with:

 ASN Format

 Originally, ASNs were 16-bit numbers (1 to 65535).
 As the internet grew, 32-bit ASNs were introduced (up to 4,294,967,295) via RFC 6793.
-Today, both formats are in use.
+Both formats remain in active use.
+As of 2026, approximately 80,000 ASNs are visible and active in the global BGP routing table.

 ASNs are allocated by Regional Internet Registries (RIRs):